Global Media Awards

 This year, PI will give out a dozen awards, including awards for best radio show, best television show, and best editorial cartoonist.
 The awards honor those who have contributed a greater public awareness of the various challenges related to population and reproductive health.
 The awards serve to encourage editors, news directors, and journalists to acquire a more in-depth knowledge of population issues and to stimulate higher journalistic standards for reporting on global population issues.

 In evaluating the entries, the judges look to determine whether the reporting is accurate and fair, easily understood by the targeted audience, and contributes to a healthy public debate over population and reproductive health.
 Eligible works for this year's contest were published or aired between September 1, 2012 and August 31, 2013.

-Washington, DC-- This past year world population reached the 7 billion mark.
-This major milestone generated a renewed focus on population and population-related issues.
-The recipients of the 33rd annual Global Media Awards made a significant contribution to public discussion and understanding of that important milestone.
-The Population Institute is proud to recognize these individuals and news outlets for their journalistic excellence and the valuable insights that they provided.
+Washington, DC –The Population Institute today is pleased to announce the winners of the 34th annual Global Media Awards competition.
+The recipients made a significant contribution to public discussion and understanding of population and family planning related issues.
+The Population Institute is proud to recognize these individuals and news outlets for their journalistic excellence and valuable insights.

 Isaac Masingati, a reporter at Malawi’s The Daily Times, will receive the Best Article or Series of Articles award for “Too Many People, Too Few Resources.”
 His article examines how rapid population growth is impacting the provision of essential services in Malawi.
 The government is worried that population growth will undermine its efforts to provide quality health and education services, accelerate the depletion of forests and natural resources, and degrade the environment.
 It is hoped that the National Population Policy will address these challenges by promoting smaller families and increasing access to family planning, but the article questions whether government leaders will make the necessary commitments.